Meraj-Kazi/C-programming-book/CONTRIBUTING.md

 First off, thank you for considering contributing to C programming book.
 It's people like you that make C programming book great.

-### why they should read your guidelines ?
+### why you should read your guidelines ?
 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+In return, you should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### So, how can you contribute ???